hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 ## sorted

 By default, particles are not sorted.
-By setting this attribute to ’true’, the particles will be sorted with respect to the camera, furthest first.
+By setting this attribute to `true`, the particles will be sorted with respect to the camera, furthest first.
 This can make certain rendering effects look better at a small sorting expense.

 format: sorted &lt;true\|false&gt;<br> default: false